-Not sure what to do as your hobby?
-Here’s How to Find One That Fits Your Personality.
+If you’re not sure what to do as a hobby, here’s How to Find One That Fits Your Personality.

 4. Invest in Your Marriage

 Find interests and hobbies that you can do together so that you feel connected.
-Someday, the kids will be grown and you will be left together in an empty home.
-Things will get quiet.
-That quietness can be deafening if you don’t know how to connect with the other person left in the home with you.
+Someday, the kids will be grown, and you will be left together in an empty home.
+Things will get quiet, and it can be deafening if you don’t know how to connect with the other person left in the home with you.

 Take the time and effort now to go on regular date night, to spend time together outside of the children, and to find activities you enjoy doing together.
 Check out these 50 Unique and Really Fun Date Ideas for Couples.

-Not all parents experience emotional lows when their kids leave the nest.
+Not all parents experience emotional lows with Empty Nest Syndrome when their kids leave the nest.
 Some parents look forward to the day when their children are off on their own and they can reclaim their home for themselves.

 For many parents, it is a mix of emotions.
 You look forward to more time for yourself and your interests.
-On the other hand, you will miss your children being around all of the time and that thought makes you sad.
+On the other hand, you will miss your children being around all the time.

 Recognize that these varied emotions are normal.
-Know that the sadness and emotional angst will pass, but don’t count on it passing without some active change happening on your part.
+Know that the feelings of sadness and emotional angst will pass, but don’t count on it passing without some active change happening on your part.

 Your children may need you less now that they are grown, but there is a whole world out there that needs you.